pappyangel/RemeberThis/README.md

 # RememberThis

+### The following list includes the work done in the Read Branch

-The following list includes the work done in this iteration.
+### The following list includes the work done in the MultiPart Branch

 - Added a B2C project as a template
 - Blazor Component calling an API